endo-do/Table-Class-Python/README.md

 # Terminal Table Python
-A simple Python Class for displaying information in the terminal easier with a structured table.
+A simple Python Class for displaying information in the terminal in form of a table.